 Using an automated system to back up your data is also a good idea.
 So you can ensure that the data you have in your remote server is as current as possible and is being backed up automatically, at a regular interval of time

 Train Your Employees to be Vigilant

 Company employees have access to some very crucial data that can cause serious damage if compromised.
 Did you know that roughly one-fifth of all data breaches are due to employee negligence?

-You must help all your employees understand how to handle such sensitive data with the utmost care and follow practices that ensure that this data is accessed in a safe environment only.
+You must help all your employees understand how to handle such sensitive data with the utmost care.
+Then, follow practices that ensure this data is accessed in a safe environment only.
 They also need to learn and be able to recognize common cybercriminals tricks that lead to data breaches and hacker attacks and stay up to date with the latest threats.
 All of this can be ensured with ongoing training.

 Here are a few ways you can train your team on cybersecurity trends and practices:

-- Using faux phishing attacks to train employees on how to recognize and handle email and social media communications that might contain malware
+- Using faux phishing attacks to train employees on how to recognize, handle email and social media communications that might contain malware

 - Running discussion groups on the importance of passwords